chiniczR/Low-Cal-Calzone-Zone/README.md

 # Low-Cal-Calzone-Zone

+[Demo]: ./LCCZ-Screenshot.png "Demonstration of app"

+![Demo]

 The Low-Cal Calzone Zone is a microservices application for a calzone store.
-For a more detailed description of what it does and the idea behind this project, visit this article.
+For a more detailed description of what it does and the idea behind the project, visit this article.

 ### Pre-requisites
 - A Kuberenetes cluster